 So, you’ve bought some beautiful precious jewellery and you’re keen to show it off.
 You’ve taken selfies and posted on Instagram and Facebook.
 Who wouldn’t?
-I do it too!
+We do it too!
 But if you want your jewellery to look its best for as long as possible it’s important to look after it.

 For some, purchasing precious jewellery can be an investment into a family heirloom, particularly when it comes to engagement rings.
 It’s something that you can pass on to your children or grandchildren and something which you hope will retain its beauty for years to come.
-Here are my top tips to help you maintain the longevity of your precious jewellery.
+Here are our top tips to help you maintain the longevity of your precious jewellery.

 Care instructions for your precious jewellery